Timvissers/petstore/README.md

 This is a sample application for me to work with some javascript frameworks.

-A deployed version of this source can be found here: TODO
+A deployed version of this source can be found here: https://peaceful-anchorage-8639.herokuapp.com/

 Functionality is based on the Java Pet Store (Sun Microsystems)